 Exposure to secondhand smoke

-- Six out of ten respondents (59.1%) reported being exposed to secondhand smoke (SHS) in the past month including 12.9% who reported being exposed either every day or almost every day.
+- More than half of respondents (57.7%) reported being exposed to SHS in the past month, including 13.4% who reported being exposed either every day or almost every day.

-- SHS exposure was more prevalent among males, youth and young adults, and current smokers.
+- SHS exposure was more prevalent among males, young people, and current smokers.

-- Six out of ten Canadians who have ever been smokers have now quit.
+- Two-thirds (67.7%) of Canadians who have ever been smokers have now quit.

 Plans to quit

-- Nearly two-thirds of smokers were seriously considering quitting in the next six months; three in 10 were considering quitting in the next month.
+- Two-thirds of smokers (65.8%) were seriously considering quitting in the next 6 months; 3 in 10 (31.1%) were considering quitting in the next month.

-- More males than females were seriously considering quitting smoking in the next six months and in the next month.
+- Similar proportions of males and females were seriously considering quitting smoking in the next 6 months and in the next month.

 Quit attempts and success (abstinence)

-- Half of smokers had tried to quit in the past year.
-One third had tried more than once.
+- More than half of smokers had tried to quit in the past year; one-third tried more than once.

 - Quit attempts varied by age group.
-The percentage of smokers who had tried to quit was highest among young smokers, and appeared to decline with age.
+The percentage of smokers who had tried to quit was highest among young smokers, and declined with age.

 Reasons for quitting

-- Three-quarters of former smokers who quit in the past year cited health as their main reason for quitting smoking.
+- Two-thirds of former smokers who quit in the past year cited health as their main reason.